AnyChart/docs.anychart.com/Basic_Charts_Types/Pareto_Chart.md

 chart.draw();
 ```

-Here is a basic Pareto chart, you can see that AnyChart automatically created two axes and two series:
+Here is a basic Pareto chart, you can see that AnyChart automatically creates two axes and two series:

 {sample}BCT\_Pareto\_Chart\_01{sample}